-Vivint has a D rating from the BBB and is not accredited.
-This is pretty rare in the home security industry.
+Not being accredited by the BBB is pretty rare in the home security industry.
 It isn’t necessarily a red flag to not be accredited since some companies choose not to seek accreditation.
 However, if the lack of accreditation is a result of Vivint failing to meet BBB standards (which include “a commitment to make a good faith effort to resolve any consumer complaints”), then there’s reason for concern.

-The fact that a company the size of Vivint is not accredited (regardless of the reason), combined with their F rating doesn’t make them look good.
+The fact that a company the size of Vivint is not accredited (regardless of the reason), combined with their C+ rating doesn’t make them look good.

 Authorized Dealer vs DIY Installation

 Professionally installed systems, like those provided by ADT, tend to be outsourced to local authorized dealers.
 This means your installation and customer service experience may vary greatly depending on whom your local ADT provider is.
 The ADT reseller we link to in this article, SafeStreets, is not yet rated, which means the BBB is still evaluating.

 - Equipment malfunctions, which spirals into many other complaints including:

 - Missing work because you have to be home for the tech.

 - Cameras not staying connected and going offline.

 - A lengthy installation process that often has hiccups.

 Keep in mind that your experience with ADT can vary because it uses several authorized dealers.
 Complaints about ADT include: